peterprescott/lit-review/md/blank.md

 data from the 2001 and 2011 censuses.

 @ASingletonLongley2009 suggested that the usefulness of general-purpose geodemographic products was approaching an "imminent demise".
-But while commercial companies

-and this
-has in some measure been the case, as the 'avalanche' [@HMiller2010] of social data [@DArribas-Bel2014] has created an abundance of novel data sources that in many cases have obviated the need to depend on the intermediary of a geodemographic classification to understand communities.
+That has not meant an end of geodemographic analysis however, but rather the opposite, as the 'avalanche' [@HMiller2010] of social data [@DArribas-Bel2014] has given researchers many more sources of sociospatial quantitative information than were previously available.

-apps

-data

-theory
+Whereas previous analyses were largely restricted to the decennial census, recent research has applied geodemographic techniques to a wide variety of data sources ranging from New York taxi GPS data [@YLiuEtAl2021] to historical individual census data from over a century ago [@TLanLongley2021].
+Although some of this newly available data is open, much of it is proprietary and can not be released because of confidentiality requirements; however @ASingletonLongley2019 demonstrate how it is possible to create the necessary *data infrastructure* to do geodemographic analysis on such data in a secure environment, thus enabling the creation of insightful products that can then be safely shared more widely.

+A different approach to creating geodemographic products is that suggested by @MAdnanEtAl2010, who explored the possibility of an application that might enable the creation of real-time 'on-the-fly' geodemographic classifications.
+Adnan et al found that "a major problem is the speed at which the clustering algorithm can be used to create robust partitions of datasets into homogeneous groups" (p.285), but in the decade or so since, there have been various advances that might make such a thing easier, particularly in the area of parallel computing [@MAdnanEtAl2014], with frameworks such as @MZahariaEtAl2016.

+Having shown that it is not everywhere the case that academics ignore geodemographics, we return to the question of its theoretical rootedness.
 As an example of unsupervised machine learning, geodemographic classifications are said to be 'theory-free', in that they are not based on explicitly defined hypotheses that can be verified with clear